 Counselling is a fantastic resource when it works well.
 Sadly, some people have had a very negative experience and if you are one of those people then I appreciate your bravery in looking again.
 I have had different counsellors over the years and the majority have been excellent, life changing in fact but there has been an occasional mis-match or bad experience.
 If I am not the right therapist for you, for whatever reason, I will do my best to signpost you to another service or counsellor.

-Apart from missing my sand tray dreadfully (if you don't know what that is, do feel free to ask), I have been really surprised by how well online and telephone counselling has suited me and my clients.
+Apart from missing my sand tray dreadfully (if you don't know what that is, do feel free to ask), I was really surprised how well online counselling suited me and my clients during the pandemic.
+It is an incredibly effective way of working and is so convenient for some people, that it makes the difference between being able to commit to therapy or not.
+I now work both face to face and online.
 This picture shows me in my current environment and gives you an idea of what to expect.
 A cup of tea is my constant companion.